clarkandrew/GitSmart/README.md

 **After:**

-Run **C0MIT** and enjoy the perks of AI-powered commit messages that are clear, standardized, and meaningful.
+Run **GitSmart** and enjoy the perks of AI-powered commit messages that are clear, standardized, and meaningful.
 Effortlessly track changes, collaborate seamlessly, and maintain a professional project history without the hassle.

 ---